-Sometimes, it’s the last minute, spur of the moment trips with linger most fondly in our memories.
-The impromptu road trip, to surprise weekend away – these are what the Malt Whisky Trail is here for.
+Sometimes, it’s the last minute, spur of the moment trips which linger most fondly in our memories.
+The impromptu road trip, the surprise weekend away – these are what the Malt Whisky Trail is here for.

 Accessible and rural

 Getting here is so simple

 It’s incredibly simple and easy to find yourself on the Malt Whisky Trail – especially at the last minute.
 You can fly here direct from London, Paris, and Amsterdam to either Inverness or Aberdeen international airports.
 The Malt Whisky Trail towns of Keith, Elgin, and Forres lie on the main train line, providing easy access from Edinburgh and Glasgow.
 You can even sleep while you travel by hopping on the Caledonian Sleeper from London to either Inverness or Aberdeen.

 Driving to the Malt Whisky Trail is also a beautiful experience.
 The Trail is accessible via the A9 and A89 turns roads.
 When you start to see our famous brown ‘pagoda’ signs, you’ll know you’re on the Trail.